We are heading into an introspective time of year — a time when we take stock of the past 12 months and make plans for the ones to come.

 Break down your plans into actionable steps.
 Add those action steps to your calendar and block out specific days and times when you’ll work on them.

-And finally, if you’d some help meeting your goals, read on.
+And finally, if you’d some help meeting your goals, I’m here for you.